Welcome to the Mahowald-Mead Prizes for Neuromorphic Engineering

 The prize was created by iniLabs, an organization based in Switzerland dedicated to the promotion of research and applications of brain-like computation.

-The prize is administered by iniForum GmbH, a Swiss association and events management company that promotes research and applications of brain-like computation.
+The prize is administered by iniForum, a Swiss association and events management company that promotes research and applications of brain-like computation.